-Many television foodie fans were eagerly anticipating the fist episode of Restaurant: Impossible, starring the muscular Brit Robert Irvine.
-Many of these foodie fans were worried that the new Food Network show Restaurant: Impossible would be a rip-off of the classic Kitchen Nightmares, a brainstorm project of Chef Gordon Ramsey.
+Many television foodie fans were divided between those two TV-shows.
+There is a lot in common and still they are were different.
+If your are new to Restaurant: Impossible here are some ideas on why to watch it.
+Restaurant: Impossible is starring the muscular Brit Robert Irvine.
+Many of these foodie fans can think that Food Network show Restaurant: Impossible would be a rip-off of the classic Kitchen Nightmares, a brainstorm project of Chef Gordon Ramsey.
 The question is, has Restaurant: Impossible been able to be original, or is the new Food Network series just a knock off of Gordon Ramsey’s Kitchen Nightmares?
 The answer just may surprise you!

 First episode of Restaurant: Impossible